 - Critical thinking

 Many professionals who are committed to improving the lives of inmates seek out advanced degrees in social work, clinical psychology or human services.
-Prospective officers who wish to reach a leadership position often find the specialized knowledge that a graduate program provides helps speed the pace of promotion.
+Officers who wish to reach leadership positions might even find the specialized knowledge that comes from graduate studies to be really beneficial.

 Preparing to Become a Correctional Officer